unioslo/keycloak-psso-extension/README.md

-# keycloak-psso-extension
+# Keycloak Platform Single Sign-on Extension

-This is a Keycloak extension that makes Keycloak compliant with [Apple Platform Single Sign-on for macOS](https://support.apple.com/en-ca/guide/deployment/dep7bbb05313/web).
+This is a Keycloak extension that makes it compliant with [Apple Platform Single Sign-on for macOS](https://support.apple.com/en-ca/guide/deployment/dep7bbb05313/web).

 ## Features